-This course conforms to the Richmond University Standard Level 7 Assessment Norms approved at Academic Board and located at: https://www.richmond.ac.uk/policies/
+This course conforms to the Richmond University Standard Assessment Norms approved at Academic Board.

 Teaching Methodology:

 The course will emphasize problem-solving, the application of theory to real world practice and teamwork.
 Problem-solving and the application of theory to practice will be the addressed through extensive use of case studies which require analysis and problem solving.
 Teamwork will be emphasized through in-class case discussion and group assignment(s).